marcovtwout/yii-environment/README.md

 1. Create a file `mode.php` in the config directory of your application.
 2. Set the content of the file to: `DEVELOPMENT`

-#### Problems?

-* Q: After setting environment var, I get "Environment cannot be determined" when accessing the web application.
-* A: Make sure that where the Apache process starts, it can access the environment variable (by setting it as a system/global var).

 ## Usage